CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

 * Intelligence
 * Device Inventory Table
 * User Inventory Table

-How does the Cyences app differentiate itself from Enterprise Security?

-Compared to ES, Cyences is very easy to manage and fully customizable, allowing users to keep only the products relevant to their environment.
-Also, It contains the product-focused security usecases categorized in SOC and Compliance so that it's easy to review for the respective team memebers.

-For new Splunk users, Enterprise Security requires a lot of fine tuning in order to get the most optimal experience and they may have trouble doing so as there's so much to learn before even reaching that point.
-For example, users have to configure several correlation searches within Enterprise Security and understand how it ties into specific use cases as well.
-On the other hand, the Cyences app was created with having one goal in mind and that is to provide an out of the box end-to-end security solution.
-Meaning, Splunk users don't have to configure all that much in order to get things started right away.
-Additionally, the alerting feature found within the Cyences app allows users to receive alerts via Slack or by email all while keeping the false positives at a bare minimum.

 Cyences has other unique first in the market features on Splunk, like Alert Digest, Device Inventory, User Inventory, Network Telemetry, etc.